-Michael Ewans is Conjoint Professor of Drama in the School of Humanities and Social Science at the University of Newcastle, Australia.
-His eleven books include two volumes each of translations of plays by Aeschylus, Sophocles and Aristophanes, all with theatrical commentaries.
+Michael Ewans is Conjoint Professor of Drama in the School of Humanities, Creative Industries and Social Science at the University of Newcastle, Australia.
+His 11 books include two volumes each of translations of plays by Aeschylus, Sophocles and Aristophanes, all with theatrical commentaries.

 'Michael Ewans has produced ... an elegant, thoughtful, careful, and moving text of Euripides' Medea ... [and] a splendid analysis of the play that will make it much, much easier for those who wish to create a production of this important and challenging play ...
 Ewans discusses the various challenges and how these challenges can be dealt with by contemporary practitioners ...
 Ewans' excellent work deserves to be read, considered, and brought to life in theaters everywhere.'